Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

     3. Define `base = 4`.
     4. For `i` from `0` to `base-1` (each digit’s value):
         1. Calculate point `P[t,i] = D[t] + X1 - i·(base^t)·X2`.
 For efficiency perform recursive point addition of `-(base^t)·X2` instead of scalar multiplication.
-8. [Verify Borromean Ring Signature](#verify-borromean-ring-signature) with the following inputs:
+8. [Validate Borromean Ring Signature](#validate-borromean-ring-signature) with the following inputs:
     * `msghash`: the 32-byte string being verified.
     * `n`: number of rings.
     * `m=base`: number of signatures in each ring.